raspberrypi/raspiraw/README.md

 	--empty,	-emp	Write empty output files

 This option allows to determine the maximal framerate **raspiraw** callback will be triggered.
-Only empty files will be written for the frames, but the filenames allow to count who many.
+Only empty files will be written for the frames, but the filenames allow to count how many.
 This would be an example use:

 	raspiraw -md 7 -t 3000 -emp {some options from this section} -sr 1 -o /dev/shm/out.%04d.raw 2>/dev/null

 Using **/dev/shm** ramdisk for storage is essential for high framerates.
-You precede this command by "rm /dev/shm/out.*.raw" and do "ls -l /dev/shm/out.*.raw | wc --lines" afterwards to determine the number of frames written ("-sr 1" means saverate 1 or writing all frames received from camera). "--empty" option allows to determine upper bounds for the absolute maximal framerate achievable for a given set of high framerate options.
+You precede this command by "rm /dev/shm/out.`<code>&ast;</code>`.raw" and do "ls -l /dev/shm/out.`<code>&ast;</code>`.raw | wc --lines" afterwards to determine the number of frames written ("-sr 1" means saverate 1 or writing all frames received from camera). "--empty" option allows to determine upper bounds for the absolute maximal framerate achievable for a given set of high framerate options.